MrRaupe/particleSizeXAS/README.md

 # particleSizeXAS
 Nanoparticle size determination with EXAFS fitting parameters.

 Follow the steps in the script.
-It is only valid for fcc structres.
+It is only valid for fcc structures.

 Please cite the original literature on which the script is based.